<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://rfqpro.com/rfq-request-for-quotation/terms-and-conditions.html</guid>

-<description><![CDATA[Always a good idea to include the Terms and Conditions with your RFQ package at time of issue so the vendors understand what they will have to comply with if they are awarded the contract.
-In any event, after you have the bid results from your RFQ or RFP, issued an award letter, some Corporations [...]]]></description>
+<description><![CDATA[<p>Terms and Conditions to use with your next RFQ We encourage you to include the applicable Terms and Conditions (TC&#8217;s) with your RFQ package at time of issue so your Vendors can peruse them during the tender and understand what they will have to comply with if they are awarded the contract.
+In any event, [&#8230;]</p>

 </item>